 It is also a rather easy cake to make: it should take you no more than 10 minutes to throw the ingredients together and perhaps another 10 to whip up the frosting, if that.
 It's also a one-bowl recipe because you can throw all your ingredients for the cake in one by one, and then rinse out the bowl and use it to whip up your frosting.
 And best of all, you can even make your cake a tad boozy, as I sometimes do (but not this time), by subbing a couple of tablespoons of the orange juice with an orange liqueur.

-10 ingredients for Vegan Orange Cake with Orange Marmalade Buttercream Frosting:
+Ingredients for Vegan Orange Cake

 - Flour.
 I sometimes use unbleached all purpose but when I'm feeling a little extra-healthy, I've used whole wheat pastry flour.
 Both give great results that are quite comparable.
 You can also use half and half if you're undecided.